M-Junior15/YouTubeDownloader/YouTubeDownloader/README.md

 # YouTube-Video-Audio-Downloader
-With this app you can download audios and video.
+With this app you can download audios and videos.
-You can choose to download just a unique or playlist.